3dui-class-s20/3dui-class-s20.github.io/_pages/syllabus.md

 Throughout the semester, I will give pop quizzes on the readings or activities we do in class, or do other in-class activities (possibly including programming).
 These will be graded and factored into the 5% quizzes part of the grade.

 # 10. Accommodations for Students with Disabilities
-If you are a student with learning needs that require special accommodation, contact the Office of Disability Services at (404)894-2563 or http://disabilityservices.gatech.edu/, as soon as possible, to make an appointment to discuss your special needs and to obtain an accommodations letter.
+If you are a student with learning needs that require special accommodation, contact the [Office of Disability Services](http://disabilityservices.gatech.edu/) (via web or at (404)894-2563), as soon as possible, to make an appointment to discuss your special needs and to obtain an accommodations letter.
 Please also e-mail me as soon as possible in order to set up a time to discuss your learning needs.

 # 11. Anti-Harassment Policy

-We will implement a strict anti-harassment, zero tolerance policy in line with the institution’s general anti harassment policy as it is defined here: http://titleix.gatech.edu/anti-harassment-policy.
+We will implement a strict anti-harassment, zero tolerance policy in line with the institution’s general anti harassment policy as it is defined [here](http://titleix.gatech.edu/anti-harassment-policy).

 # 12. Academic Integrity, Collaboration and Web Resources